 6. Invitation To Serve On The Board Of Directors

 Once you have finished evaluating your board candidates, you will hopefully have your top picks.
-Now it is time to invite onto the board.
+Now it is time to invite them to the board.

-I recommend doing this in-person or on the phone.
-Email just doesn’t capture the building or relationship that you are now in charge of building.
+I recommend doing this in person or on the phone.
+Email just doesn’t capture the building or relationship that you are now in charge of the building.

 I might say something at the right time in the conversation like: